 Can’t a school decide to do things a different way?

 While these guidelines are not mandatory, schools receiving federal funding necessarily feel pressure to follow them.
 Even if a school wished to provide the best procedural protections to students accused of sexual assault, it may justifiably feel constrained by the department’s guidelines and unwilling to put its federal funding at risk.

 Some institutions have become more willing to allow accused students to be represented by an attorney during Title IX proceedings.
 Depending on the school, this representation may be somewhat more limited than it would be in a criminal case—the attorney may or may not be permitted to address the disciplinary committee on the student’s behalf, cross-examine witnesses, present a unified defense theory, or introduce evidence.
 Still, having an attorney involved during a Title IX investigation and hearing can help an accused student understand the allegations against them, mount a defense, and point out issues and weaknesses in the accuser’s case.

 I’m facing a sexual assault accusation on campus—should I hire an attorney?

 Yes.
 Even if your school allows little participation by counsel in its Title IX investigation process, an attorney can help your case tremendously behind the scenes, especially in preparing you to present your defense to a disciplinary committee or hearing officer.

 The stakes are very high here—a negative outcome in a Title IX hearing can mean suspension or expulsion from your school, which can in turn affect your ability to finish your education and possibly even to pursue the career you choose.
 Don’t allow these things to happen to you.
 Mounting the strongest defense possible.
 The earlier you have an attorney on your side, the better.
-If you are up against a Title IX investigation in Washington, contact the Marshall Defense Firm today at 206-202-1633 or email@example.com to schedule a consultation.
+If you are up against a Title IX investigation in Washington, contact us today at 206.202.1633 or firstname.lastname@example.org to schedule a consultation.